What is fasting blood glucose level.

 What?
 What?
 What?
-Lots of what for your fasting blood glucose level.
+Lots of what for your fasting glucose level.
 I understand that with all these rumor running around diabetes, you might be frightened.
 You shouldn't.

 Even if you're a diabetic, you shouldn't be worried with all these figures and things.
 No way.